Ronald C. White Jr.: A. Lincoln: A Biography

 John W. Gardner: On Leadership

-I first read this book in graduate school almost 20 years ago, and I continue returning to it for timeless wisdom on leadership.
+I first read this book in graduate school more than 25 years ago, and I continue returning to it for timeless wisdom on leadership.

 Edgar H. Schein: Organizational Culture and Leadership